terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-governance.md

 ### Deposit Period

 After a proposal is submitted, it enters the deposit period, where it must reach a total minimum deposit of 50 Luna within 2 weeks from the time of its submission.
-The deposit threshold is reached when the sum of the initial deposit (from the proposer) and the deposits from all other interested network participants meets or exceeds 50 Luna.
+The deposit threshold is reached when the sum of the initial deposit (from the proposer) and the deposits from all other interested network participants meet or exceed 50 Luna.

 Deposits protect against unnecessary proposals and spam.